kimberlythegeek/intro-to-cs/README.md

 _________________________

 >*Again I made a program that will run until the user chooses to exit.
-I also added a program that simply prints out a polynomial.
-The instructor's program requires the user to input the coefficients of a polynomial in the **reverse** order that they would normally be written.
-This is done so that, in his program, he can figure out the exponent of x based on the coefficient's index in the tuple.
-I wrote my program such that the user can input it in a more logical order, one that accommodates how humans think about polynomials.*
+I also added a program/function that simply prints out a polynomial.*

+>*The instructor's program requires the user to input the coefficients of a polynomial in the **reverse** order that they would normally be written.
+This is done so that, in his program, he can figure out the exponent of x based on the coefficient's index in the tuple.*

+>*I wrote my program such that the user can input it in a more logical order, one that accommodates how humans think about polynomials.*

 >*The format that the instructor requires for this class is just declarations of functions.
 I assume that he has his own program he runs to test these functions.
 However, since I don't have interaction with the teacher, I wrote my program to both declare and utilize the functions.
 For now the function declarations and the main program are in the same file.*

 >*The instructor requires the use of tuples in his assignment.
-I originally wrote my program to use tuples, but because tuples are immutable, I changed it to use lists instead.
-This is so I can take the derivative of a polynomial and return a new list, minus the x^0 element.
-I also separated the calculations (`evaluate_poly`, `compute_derivative`, `compute_root`) and the output of the results (`print_evaluation`, `print_derivative`, `print_root`) into separate functions, so that the calculate methods `return` a value which can be used in other parts of the program.*
+I originally wrote my program to use tuples, but because tuples are immutable, I changed it to use lists instead.*

+>*This is so I can take the derivative of a polynomial and return a new list, minus the x^0 coefficient.*

+>*I also separated the calculations (`evaluate_poly`, `compute_derivative`, `compute_root`) and the output of the results (`print_evaluation`, `print_derivative`, `print_root`) into separate functions, so that the calculate methods `return` a value which can be used in other parts of the program.*

->*I also used a list to keep track of each guess.
+>*I used a list of values, instead of separate variables, to keep track of each guess.
 I did this so that I can more easily reference each guess by its subscript index.
 If it is possible to dynamically name variables by concatenating other variables (naming each new guess x_i, where i is the iteration) and also referencing them using concatenation, I haven't figured out how yet.*